simoninireland/introduction-to-epidemics/src/progress.md

 $R$: for the 1918 "{index}`Spanish flu`" it has been estimated {cite}`VTM07` that $1.2 \le \mathcal{R} \le 3.0$ in the community (although substantially more in confined settings).
-If this sounds benign, remember that this epidemic killed more people than the First World War.
-Perhaps interesting in light of its media coverage, for {index}`ebola` we have $1.5 \le \mathcal{R} \le 2.7$ {cite}`Alt14`, roughly the same as a not-too-severe winter flu outbreak.
+If this sounds benign, remember that this epidemic killed substantially more people than did the First World War.

-In a typical epidemic the number of people infected grows very quickly.
+In a typical epidemic the number of people infected grows *very* quickly.
 If $\mathcal{R} = 2$ then one person infects two others, who each infect two others, who each ... and so on -- so each generation is twice as big as the last).
 If you plot the size of the epidemic